5 Major Types of Climates in the World: Understand Climate Zones

 Areas that have temperate climates

-These climate zones have average temperatures of at least 50 degrees Fahrenheit (10 degrees Celsius) in their warmest months, and between 26.6 and 64 degrees Fahrenheit (3 and 18 degrees Celsius) in the coldest months.
+These climate zones have average temperatures of at least 50°F (10°C) in their warmest months and between 26.6 and 64°F (3 and 18°C) in the coldest months.

-The temperate climate zones can be found in the northern parts of Europe, North America, and Asia as well.
-Common biomes that temperate climates have include deciduous forests and grasslands.
+Temperate climate zones can also be found in the northern parts of Europe, North America, and Asia.
+Common biomes of temperate climates include deciduous forests and grasslands.

 Subtypes of temperate climates